specialprocedures/chpy/README.md

 # chpy
-A tool for querying the UK companies house API, written in Python.
+A wrapper for the UK Companies House API, with tools for network analysis.
+In very early development, but far enough along for an upload.